StrumentiResistenti/Compassh/README.md

   ^jdoe-desktop$: bigcorp

 #
-# Just an /etc/hosts equivalent.
+# hosts is just an /etc/hosts equivalent.
 Basically this section maps a bunch
 # of hostnames to their corresponding IP addresses.
 This is particularly
 # useful to connect to remote hosts which are on a private network, which
 # means that our local machine will not be able to resolve their addresses